Large Sagittarius Star Cloud: Features

 Superimposed upon the Large Sagittarius Star Cloud is the bright open cluster NGC 6520.
 Close by to the west is the small dark nebula Barnard 86, a Bok globule described by Edward Emerson Barnard as “a drop of ink on the luminous sky”.
 To the east of this pair lies the globular cluster NGC 6540.

 The southern end of the Cloud features a pair of globular clusters, NGC 6522 and NGC 6528, both of which lie within Baade's Window, an area especially clear of interstellar dust.

 Astronomical Survey

 The Sagittarius Window Eclipsing Extrasolar Planet Search (SWEEPS) was a 2006 astronomical survey project using the Hubble Space Telescope to monitor 180,000 stars for seven days to detect exoplanets.
+Sixteen candidate planets were discovered with orbital periods ranging from 0.6 to 4.2 days.